mosharaf13/fleet-searcher/README.md

 ```

 3. If you don't have the dependencies installed.
 Run the following command

 ```bash
 bash setup/install_dependencies.sh
 ```

+4. Logout and log back in to the terminal.
-3. Then Start the app running the following script
+5. Then Start the app running the following script

 ```bash
 bash setup/start_app.sh